ContentPane/Android-Q-Zygote/README.md

 # Android-Q-Zygote
-Zygote source code on Android Q.
+Zygote source code of startup on Android Q.